RefresherTowel/docs/statement/usage.md

    They do not automatically match `GetStateTime()`; in almost all cases you should prefer `GetStateTime()` and only reach for per-state timers when you need that extra flexibility.

 5. **Clean up when resetting**
-   - Use `ClearStates()` when you want to fully reset the machine’s states.
+   - Use `ClearStates()` when you want to fully reset the machine's states.
-   - Call `state_machine.Destroy()` in your instance’s Destroy/Cleanup event when you are done with a machine so that any per-state timers owned by its states are cleaned up.
+   - Call `state_machine.Destroy()` in your instance's Destroy/Cleanup event when you are done with a machine so that any per-state timers owned by its states are cleaned up.
    - Use `StatementStateKillTimers()` if you want to globally destroy all state timers for all machines (e.g. when restarting a run).

----

-That should give you a clean, beginner-friendly path (core sections) with clearly flagged advanced features for power users.